Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

-While the previous sections examined the constraining power of 21cm auto-power and 21cm-Galaxy cross-power spectra, it is valuable to quantify the per-bin information gain obtained by including the cross-correlation measurements.
-Specifically, given that 21cm observations provide constraints in each redshift $z$ and wave-number $k$ bin, we ask: how much additional information does the cross-power spectrum provide for each $(z,k)$ pair?

-To address this question, we employ an information-theoretic approach based on mutual information~\citep[MI;][]{Cover2006}.
+While the previous sections examined the constraining power of 21cm auto-power and 21cm galaxy cross-power spectra, it is valuable to quantify the per-bin information gained by including the cross-correlation measurements.
+Specifically, given that 21cm observations provide constraints in each redshift, $z,$ and wave-number, $k,$ bin, we wanted to know how much additional information the cross-power spectrum provides for each $(z,k)$ pair.
+To address this question, we employed an information--theoretical approach based on mutual information~\citep[MI;][]{Cover2006}.
 MI quantifies the reduction in uncertainty about one random variable when another is observed.
 For discrete random variables $X$ and $Y$, it is defined as

 where $p(x,y)$ is the joint probability distribution and $p(x)$, $p(y)$ are the marginal distributions.
-Conditional MI $I(X;Y|Z)$ measures the information gained about $X$ from observing $Y$ when $Z$ is already known, and can be expressed as
+Conditional MI $I(X;Y|Z)$ measures the information gained about $X$ from observing $Y$ when $Z$ is already known, and it can be expressed as

 where $I(X; [Y,Z])$ is the MI between $X$ and the joint observation of both $Y$ and $Z$.